mmulvahill/rr_workshops/README.md

-Dept. of Biostats seminar on version control
+Slides for the seminar I gave to the Dept. of Biostats on version control and git.